 “She laughed at me when she heard the word musical,” says Gardner who first met the playwright over a bowl of soup in her home.
 “I convinced her though that what I wanted to do was a chamber musical of sorts, and when she heard some of the music for the first time she got on board.”

 For Pearson, it was the thought of her characters singing and dancing on stage that she found hard to imagine, but as Gardner talked about his vision, she had a change of heart.

 “I realized it was going to be a very moving, contained and emotionally powerful piece,” she says.
 “Like a small opera that would intensify the emotions.”

-While the musical’s development has largely taken place in the United States, the connection to Vancouver’s Fighting Chance Productions, who will present the world premiere, came via the company’s artistic director, Ryan Mooney.
+While the musical’s development has largely taken place in the United States, the connection to Vancouver’s Fighting Chance Productions, which will present the world premiere, came via the company’s artistic director, Ryan Mooney.

 Taking to social media a few years back in search of cheap tickets to a touring production of Billy Elliot, Mooney found himself connecting with Gardner who happened to be working the show.
 And while Gardner offered up free tickets, it came with a request to meet to discuss Mooney’s company becoming involved in the development of Facing East.